johngeorgewright/grunt-http/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-v0.0.1 - Initial release
+- v0.1.0 - Added the option to ignore any errors from the http response.
+Thanks to [https://github.com/andyroyle](andyroyle)
-v0.0.2 - Fixing debugging problems
+- v0.0.2 - Fixing debugging problems
+- v0.0.1 - Initial release